sungchang79/RDS-FOR-SQLSERVER/en/console-guide.md

 ## Server Dashboard

 On the Server Dashboard tab, check out performance metrics of a DB instance on a chart.
-RDS for SQL Server, by default, provides two layouts, such as basic system metrics and basic SQL server metrics.
+RDS for MS-SQL, by default, provides two layouts, such as basic system metrics and basic SQL server metrics.
 Default layout cannot be deleted or changed.

 ![Server Dashboard 001](https://static.toastoven.net/prod_rds_mssql/server_dashboard_list_001.png)